Commercial (including retail) tenants and landlords

 Learn more about the process for commercial tenants and landlords under the Commercial Tenancy Relief Scheme.

-Tenants can use the VSBC’s practical letter template to guide them in requesting rent relief from their landlord.
+Tenants can use the VSBC’s letter template to guide them in requesting rent relief from their landlord.

 Tenants and landlords who don’t fall under the Scheme